A Framework for Leveraging Partially-Labeled Data for Product Attribute-Value Identification: Methods

-Our proposed model, \shortname{}, operates as a two-step pipeline.
-The initial step employs a Generative Attribute Extraction (Gen-AE) model, which takes the product name as input and subsequently generates a concatenated list of predicted attributes.
-The model is trained to generate attributes in the order their values occur in the product name.
-Given the model's generative ability, it might generate attributes outside the initial set.
-However, these are often relevant, so we forgo constrained generation \citep{decao2021autoregressive}, avoiding any restrictions forcing the attributes to belong solely to the original set of attributes, $\mathbb{A}$.
+In this section, we describe the two-stage \shortname{} model and the marker-based training that enables it to learn from partially-labeled data.
+We show the working of \shortname{} in \Cref{fig:gentoc} (c).
+The initial step employs a Generative Attribute Extraction (Gen-AE) model, which takes the product title or user search query as input and subsequently generates a concatenated list of predicted attributes.
+The model is trained to generate attributes in the order their values occur in the input.
+Given the model's generative ability, it might generate attributes outside the training set.
+However, these are very infrequent (occur less than 0.1\% of the times), so we forgo constrained generation \citep{decao2021autoregressive}, avoiding any restrictions that would force the attributes to belong solely to the original set of attributes.

-\textbf{Markers: } To deal with partially-labeled training data, we initially identify the words within the product name that correspond to values of any attribute.
+\paragraph{Markers:} To deal with partially-labeled training data, we initially identify the words within the input query that correspond to values of any attribute.
 We refer to these identified words as \textit{marked words}.
-For the example in \Cref{tab:example-query}, [\textit{boat}, \textit{rockerz}, \textit{255}, \textit{pro}, \textit{raging}, \textit{red}] are treated as marked words during training, as they have been labeled with some attribute.
+For the example, ``\textit{Boat Rockerz 255 Pro Raging Red Bluetooth Neckband}'', in \Cref{tab:example-query}, [\textit{boat}, \textit{rockerz}, \textit{255}, \textit{pro}, \textit{raging}, \textit{red}] are treated as marked words during training, as they have been labeled with some attribute.
 A special learnable embedding, termed as ``\textit{marker embedding}'', is added to the encoder's final hidden states of every token of the marked words before being passed to the decoder.
-The same learnable embedding is shared across all tokens everywhere.
+The same learnable embedding is shared across all marked tokens everywhere.
 The model is then able to learn that the output attributes, as observed in the training data, are a result of considering only the limited set of words in the input that have been marked.
-Consequently, the marker embeddings act as signals that instruct the model to focus on and incorporate the information from these marked words into its attribute generation process, while preserving the broader context of the product name.
+In other words, the marker embeddings act as signals that instruct the model to focus on and incorporate the information from these marked words into its attribute generation process, while preserving the broader context of the input query.